-Students request to walk in a ceremony before they actually graduate for a variety of reasons:
+Students request to "walk early" in a ceremony before they actually graduate for a variety of reasons:

-- The student’s health, or that of a family member, makes it difficult for a student to participate in the ceremony affiliated with his or her graduation date.
+- The student’s health, or that of a family member, makes it difficult for a student to participate in the ceremony affiliated with their graduation date.

 - Family members’ travel restrictions require participation in a specific ceremony.

 - The student has a few more classes to complete but wants to walk in the same ceremony as friends.

 - Students must apply to graduate for the term when they will meet their degree requirements to officially graduate.
 If a student applies for the wrong term, they will have to re-apply for the correct term and will be charged an additional graduation application fee.

 - As long as a student applies to walk early by Wednesday, April 3, their name will be printed in the program book.

 - Students who walk early will participate in the ceremony the exact same way graduating students do.
 Ceremony information posted for graduates also applies to walk-early students.
 Students who walk early are responsible for purchasing proper regalia and arriving at the ceremony on time.

 - If a walk-early student is present at the ceremony, their name will be called.
 There is no need to confirm this prior to the ceremony.
 Once the student receives an email with an approval to walk early, no other action is necessary.

 - Academic honors are not issued until a graduate's final semester, so students walking early will not be able to receive their honors medallion until their final semester.